alucryd/oxyromon/README.md

 Downloads No-Intro and Redump DAT files and imports them into oxyromon

+Redump ofers direct downloads, but no summary, whereas No-Intro offers a summary but no direct downloads.
+For now the No-intro counterpart will only tell you if an update is available, but the Redump one is able to download brand new dats and update those you've already imported.

 Supported DAT providers:
-* Redump
+* Redump (Download and update)

-TODO:
-* No-Intro
+* No-Intro (Update check only)

     USAGE:
         oxyromon download-dats [FLAGS] --nointro --redump